DeLuks2006/deluks2006.github.io/content/posts/the-ELF-format-III.md

 Simply put, sections are used for organization and contain specific data types used by the linker.
 On the other hand segments define how the program is loaded into memory and  may contain multiple sections.
-For example the an segment may contain both the .text an .data section.
+For example a segment may contain both the .text and .data section.

 Now coming back to this, the mess makes a bunch more sense, sure the formatting of the output is a little weird but we see all the members of the `ElfN_Shdr`